Yanks’ Gregorius plays for 1st time since Tommy John surgery

 After fouling a ball off his foot and breaking a bat on a pop foul, Gregorius drew a walk in the bottom half.
 He slid feet first into second base on grounder, then slid headfirst into third on an infield single.

 Gregorius hit .268 with a career-high 27 homers and 86 RBIs last season.
-He injured the elbow while making a throw from left field after a ball bounced off Fenway Park’s Green Monster during Game 2 of the AL Division Series at Boston last Oct.
+He injured the elbow while making a throw from left field after a ball bounced off Fenway Park’s Green Monster during Game 2 of the AL Division Series at Boston.

+Also on Monday, third baseman Miguel Andújar had season-ending surgery on his shoulder.
+Coming off a solid rookie year, Andújar tore his right labrum in the third game of season.
+He was activated from the injured list on May 4, went 3 for 34 with no RBIs and returned to the IL on May 13.

+“I sent him a text message sometime this morning.
+Probably he was actually in surgery,” Boone said.
+“But it sounds like it went well, and now the road to recovery starts back.
+He should be good to go come spring.”

-Outfielder Giancarlo Stanton was scheduled to start an injury rehab assignment for Class A Tampa on Monday night.
-He has not played since March 31 because of a strained left biceps and then a strained left shoulder.
+Stanton went 1 for 3, including a long home run, and played six innings in right field for Class A Tampa on Monday night.
+He has not played for the Yankees since March 31 because of a strained left biceps and then a strained left shoulder, which Stanton said occurred while rehabbing the initial injury.

+Stanton is to be a designated hitter on Tuesday night and expects to discuss the next step in his progress with Yankees general manager Brian Cashman after Wednesday night’s game with Tampa.

+“We’re just rolling with the games,” Stanton said.
+“Once I’m ready, I’ll just pop up there.”

 Shortstop Troy Tulowitzki, sidelined since April 3 by a strained left calf, resumed on-field batting practice Monday and continued taking grounders at shortstop and third base.